BiocPy/scrnaseq/README.md

 # |  2 | zhong-prefrontal-2018 | 2023-12-22 |
 ```

-This returns a pandas `DataFrame` to easily filter and download datasets of interest.
+This returns a `BiocFrame` to easily filter and download datasets of interest.

 Users can also search on the metadata text using the `search_datasets()` function.
 This accepts both simple text queries as well as more complicated expressions involving boolean operations.